alexandergerber/courses-tsa/chapter5.md

 The first test is performed on $\hat{\epsilon}_ t$ (because there is only `R`), with 10 lags included (because of `Q(10)`).
 The second test is on $\hat{\epsilon}_ t^2$ (because there is only `R^2`), with 15 lags included (because of `Q(15)`).

-In general we are satisfied, if all performed test would not reject.
+In general we are satisfied if all performed test would not reject.

 `@instructions`
 - Compute and plot the standardized residuals